top of page

 • Angel King

-• 2 min read
+• 3 min read

-I have my mother to thank for instilling the deep love for sewing into my life as a young girl.
-Her attention to detail ensured that the skills were precise and that the inside of the garment looked just as good as the outside.
-Oh, and button holes weren't something to fear as a result.
-We often recall the day that we drove to Richmond, Indiana to a sewing machine store to purchase a New Home machine.
-It was hard to part with the well used Elna, but the button hole feature was the key selling point.
-And, let's not forget the day that she purchased a serger which revolutionized the finishing of our seams.
-Back in the day, sewing was a very active hobby for me.
-I made lots of dresses for my younger sisters.
-Walking the aisles in a fabric store with pattern in hand was so exciting.
-So many lovely fabrics and it was always fun to pick something off of the Daisy Kingdom display and hurry home to make something.
-I even made some pretty advanced items for myself including several festive Christmas dresses.
-Those are sweet sewing memories I cherish.
+I have my mother to thank for instilling a deep love for sewing in my life as a young girl.
+Her attention to detail ensured that my skills were precise.
+She taught me that the inside of a garment should look just as good as the outside.
+Oh, and buttonholes?
+They weren't something to fear, thanks to her guidance.
+I often recall the day we drove to Richmond, Indiana, to a sewing machine store to purchase a New Home machine.
+It was hard to part with the well-used Elna, but the buttonhole feature was the key selling point.
+And let’s not forget the day she brought home a serger, which revolutionized the finishing of our seams.

 Serging muslin cheesemaking bags